cloudflare/cloudflare-docs/products/pages/src/content/framework-guides/deploy-a-hugo-site.md

 </TableLayout>

 After completing configuration, click the **Save and Deploy** button.
-You should see Cloudflare Pages installing `hugo`, your project dependencies, and building your site, before deploying it.
+You should see Cloudflare Pages installing `hugo` and your project dependencies, and building your site, before deploying it.

 <Aside type="note">